 - What does the company do?
 Where are they based?
 What are some interesting and notable recent news about the company?

-The why entails the business drivers and the motivations of your prospect.
-There is a reason why the prospect has agreed to meet with you.
-If it’s an initial discovery or qualification meeting, you will not have all the answers.
-However, you have general knowledge of how your solution aligns to certain industries or teams or initiatives.
-Look to some relevant and similar key customers and partners that will help inform how to best sell to the prospect.
+Now, if your meeting is aimed at initial discovery or qualification, you won’t know their drivers and motivations yet, but you should know how your solution aligns to certain industries or teams or initiatives.
+Look to relevant and similar key customers and partners that will help inform how to best sell to the prospect.